Lake Como is one of the most beautiful lakes in Italy. Is Lake Como worth visiting?

-The reason for that roots down to the legend of Ghisallo.
-He is a medieval count who traveled to the hamlet of Magreglio, and during one of his travels, bandits attacked him.
+The reason for that roots in the legend of Ghisallo.
+He is a medieval count who traveled to the hamlet of Magreglio and was attacked by bandits during his travels.
 But the apparition of the Virgin Mary in the shrine helped him to be safe.

 Because of the increasing popularity of the shrine for cyclists, Magreglio’s local priest proposed to the pope to make La Madonna del Ghisallo the patroness of the cyclist.
-The pope agreed, and soon after, it became a place so dedicated for cyclists.
+The pope agreed, and soon after, it became a place dedicated to cyclists.

 When you visit the small chapel in Madonna del Ghisallo, you will be amazed at how unusual it is.
-The walls, all covered with pro-bicycling memorabilia.
+The walls were all covered with pro-bicycling memorabilia.
 In the middle of the chapel burns an eternal flame that remembers the cyclists who have died in cycling.

 There are a few other museums for cycling and restaurants around the area.
 It can be a quick visit if you won’t see them all.
 But, indeed, the views from Madonna del Ghisallo are absolutely scenic!
 If you come sometime in early spring, you can see as far as the snowcapped mountains of the distant Alps.

-Here is the exact location of Madonna del Ghisallo in Google Maps.
+Here is the exact location of Madonna del Ghisallo on Google Maps.
 You can visit Madonna del Ghisallo in Magreglio directly from Bellagio using bus #C36.
-The bus departs Bellagio every day, every 2 hours starting 10:40 am.
+The bus departs Bellagio every day, every 2 hours, starting at 10:40 am.

 On the west coast of Lake Como lies Varenna, also one of the most beautiful towns you can visit in Lake Como.
 Like Bellagio, a visit to Varenna is an unmissable thing to do.